Autoscaling PaaSTA Instances

 Enabling autoscaling

-In order to use autoscaling, edit your kubernetes-*.yaml
+In order to use autoscaling, edit your kubernetes-*.yaml files in your soa

-configs and add a min_instances
+configs and add a min_instances and a max_instances attribute and

-attribute from each instance you want to autoscale.
+(optionally) remove the instances attribute from each instance you want to autoscale.

-When using autoscaling, the min_instances
+When using autoscaling, the min_instances and max_instances attributes

 become the minimum and maximum (inclusive) number of replicas tasks Kubernetes will